InfinityVM/InfinityVM/clob/README.md

 The CLOB contract receives this list of state updates and processes it to update user balances. `DepositDelta` is used to update a user's `depositedBalance` and `freeBalance` due to deposits. `OrderDelta` is used to update a user's `freeBalance` and/or `lockedBalance` due to orders being placed, filled, and/or cancelled. `WithdrawDelta` is used to update a user's `freeBalance` and transfer funds to the user due to withdrawals.

-### Ensuring correctness of the state passed as input
+### Ensuring correctness of the `state_input`

-The coprocessor verifies that the `state` hashes to the same value as `state_hash` signed by the CLOB server in the job request.
-But, this is still not fully secure since the CLOB server can provide any arbitrary value for `state` and just include the corresponding hash for this arbitrary state in `state_hash`.
+The coprocessor verifies that the `state_input` hashes to the same value as `state_input_hash` signed by the CLOB server in the job request.
+But, this is still not fully secure since the CLOB server can provide any arbitrary value for `state_input` and just include the corresponding hash for this arbitrary state in `state_input_hash`.

 To solve this, we add logic in the `StatefulConsumer` interface to keep track of the state hash for each batch, and make the CLOB implement this:
 ```solidity=